ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

     httpList:fileName "DP00186.jsonld" ;
 ```

-In the ttl snippet above indicates three main pieces of information:
+The ttl snippet above indicates three main pieces of information:

 1. Create a httpList:Configuration entity.
 1. Create a httpList:Reference entity for each URL needs to be downloaded, each entity having two predicates at least:
 	- httpList:fileUri where the object is a string literal of the URL of the file to be downloaded.